How to Build a Mini Rotisserie

 - A steel yard or access to the internet versions of same

-- A Home Depot, Lowes or similar
+- A lumber yard, such as Home Depot, Lowes or similar

 - A few basic tools like a screw gun, hammer, radial saw and a drill

 - A way to haul the lumber home